Mohammad Abdullah (India)

-Mohammad Abdullah, also called Abdulla or Abdullah, is known for killing John Paxton Norman, Chief Justice in the High Court at Fort William in Bengal.
+Mohammad Abdullah, also called Abdulla or Abdullah, is known for killing John Paxton Norman, Chief Justice in the High Court at Fort William in Bengal, in British India.

 Assassination of Norman

-Justice Norman was accused for giving harsh sentence to freedom fighters.
+Justice Norman was accused of giving harsh sentence to freedom fighters.
 This was the main reason for the assassination.

 In 1871, while Norman was coming down the steps of the Kolkata Town Hall, Abdullah, attacked him and stabbed him to death.
 He died on 21 September 1871.